cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 #### Taking a swap

 1. A user takes an order on the taker chain by triggering `TakeSwap`.
 Tokens are sent to the escrow address owned by the module.
 An order cannot be taken if the current time is later than the `expirationTimestamp`
-2. An `AtomicSwapPacketData` is relayed to the maker chain where `onRecvPacket` the escrowed tokens are sent to the destination address.
+2. An `AtomicSwapPacketData` is relayed to the maker chain where `onRecvPacket` the escrowed tokens are sent to the taker address on the maker chain.
 3. A packet is subsequently relayed back for acknowledgement.
-Upon acknowledgement escrowed tokens on the taker chain is sent to the related destination address.
+Upon acknowledgement escrowed tokens on the taker chain is sent to to the maker address on the taker chain.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.

 #### Cancelling a swap